 3. Your CRM’s user interface has really let itself go.

-We’ve all heard “don’t judge a book by its cover” but when it comes to user interface, your employees crave a good customer experience and that usually means that your tools need to look and operate similarly to the latest and greatest consumer apps.
-So, if your CRM has an outdated look and feel, it may be time to change things up.
+We’ve all heard “don’t judge a book by its cover,” but when it comes to the user interface, your employees crave a good customer experience.
+That usually means your tools need to look and operate similarly to the latest and greatest consumer apps.
+So, if your CRM has an outdated look and feel, it may be time to change things.

 4. You’ve outgrown the relationship.

 The right technology for your organization when it was younger isn’t always the right technology after your organization has matured.
 Whether you require better integrations with other software, more advanced reporting capabilities, or more modern functionality, don’t struggle to keep your relationship with your CRM together by creating tedious workarounds.
 You may need a more supportive CRM that can satisfy your needs.
 Acknowledge you’ve outgrown your existing tool and that it’s time to explore new avenues.